-The following variables are not proposed to be used in the study, so only a detailed formula is included.
+The following variables were not used in any of the studies, so only a detailed formula is included.

-3.9 Housing Units per Unit Land Area (parcel data) - Not Used in Study
+3.9 Housing Units per Unit Land Area (parcel data) (not used in any study)

 Housing Units per Unit Land Area (parcel data) = Total housing units in parcels in parcel data, including occupied and unoccupied units of all sorts, per unit land area, including land inside and outside parcels but excluding water).
 Where buildings and/or parcels are cut by the end of the measurement geography, just slice them.
 This is an overall density measure for an entire measurement geography.
 Care needs to be taken with group quarters.